Efficient Error-tolerant Search on Knowledge Graphs: Problem Definition

-The ``Resource Description Framework'' or RDF\cite{klyne2006resource} is a standard data model for describing Web resources, but it also has become a popular data model for publishing linked data.
-RDF encodes Web data as a labeled directed graph using nodes to represent Web resources or entities and edges to represent the links between them.
-RDF data can be formally represented as a directed labeled graph. \begin{definition}{(RDF Graph)} An RDF graph $G = \left \langle V, E, L\right\rangle$ is an directed labeled graph, where $V$ denotes a set of nodes, $E \subseteq V^2$ is a set of edges, and $L$ is a labeling function that maps each node in $V$ and each edge in $E$ to a label. \end{definition}
+As we study error-tolerant exemplar queries on knowledge graphs, we provide a few definitions before formally introducing the problem.
+Knowledge graphs are usually treated as labeled directed graphs where nodes represent entities and edges represent their relationships. \begin{definition}{(Knowledge Graph)} A knowledge graph $G \left \langle V, E, L\right\rangle$ is a directed labeled graph, where $V$ denotes a set of nodes, $E \subseteq V^2$ is a set of edges, and $L$ is a labeling function that maps each node and each edge to a label. \end{definition}